-- 4. The noise caused by harbour operations may not exceed 55 dB during the day (7am-10pm) or 50 dB at night (10pm-7am), expressed as an A-weighted equivalent level (LAeq), as measured from residential and holiday home areas and recreational areas. - If the noise is percussive or narrow-band in nature, the measurement or calculation results must be increased by 5 dB before being compared to the set limit value. - 5.
-Individual, clearly distinguishable, sources of noise, such as the rattling of the ramps, must be dampened using appropriate means.
-A low sound power level must be emphasised in the selection of equipment and industrial machinery.
+- 4. The noise caused by harbour operations may not exceed 55 dB during the day (7am-10pm) or 50 dB at night (10pm-7am), expressed as an A-weighted equivalent level (L{Aeq}), as measured from the internal courtyards of residential buildings or other outdoor seating areas.
+If the noise is percussive or narrow-band in nature, the measurement or calculation results must be increased by 5 dB before being compared to the set limit value. - 5.
+Vessels with a sound power level (L{WA}) of ≥106 dB in the daytime (7am-10pm) or ≥100 dB at night (10pm-7am) may not dock at berth EO1.

-Air emissions
+Odorous emissions

-6. When receiving and directing waste water from vessels into the area's sewer network, care must be taken to ensure that this does not cause nuisance odours to spread outside the harbour.
+6. When receiving and directing waste water from vessels into the area's sewer network, care must be taken to ensure that odours are not allowed to spread outside the harbour.